ClickHouse/ClickHouse/docs/en/sql-reference/functions/splitting-merging-functions.md

 ---
 slug: /en/sql-reference/functions/splitting-merging-functions
 sidebar_position: 165
-sidebar_label: Splitting and Merging Strings and Arrays
+sidebar_label: Splitting Strings
 ---

-# Functions for Splitting and Merging Strings and Arrays
+# Functions for Splitting Strings

-## splitByChar(separator, s[, max_substrings])
+## splitByChar

 Splits a string into substrings separated by a specified character.
-It uses a constant string `separator` which consists of exactly one character.
+Uses a constant string `separator` which consists of exactly one character.
 Returns an array of selected substrings.
 Empty substrings may be selected if the separator occurs at the beginning or end of the string, or if there are multiple consecutive separators.

 **Syntax**